2025ac05176-cmd/ml-assignment-2/README.md

 | **c** | Display of evaluation metrics | All six metrics — Accuracy, AUC, Precision, Recall, F1, MCC — rendered as cards, plus one-vs-rest ROC curves per class and a per-class recall breakdown. |
 | **d** | Confusion matrix / classification report | Paired heatmaps (raw counts and row-normalised recall) alongside the full `classification_report` with per-class precision, recall, F1 and support. |

-Additional functionality beyond the requirement: per-row prediction table with class probabilities and confidence, a correct/incorrect flag per row, a low-confidence row counter, downloadable predictions as CSV, and a data-preview tab with descriptive statistics.

-The app is organised into four tabs — **Metrics**, **Confusion Matrix**, **Predictions**, **Data Preview** — so that results for the different models on the uploaded test data are all visible without scrolling.

-### Deployment note

-`requirements.txt` pins `scikit-learn`, `numpy` and `joblib` to exact versions.
-The five `.pkl` files are unpickled at app start-up, and a major-version drift in any of those three breaks deserialisation on Streamlit Community Cloud.
-Only `test_data.csv` (885 rows, ~94 KB) is intended for upload, keeping well inside the free tier's limits.

----

-## Environment

-Developed and executed on **BITS Virtual Lab**.
-Python 3.11, scikit-learn 1.8.0.
-See the submitted PDF for the execution screenshot.

-## Dataset Citation

-Realinho, V., Vieira Martins, M., Machado, J., & Baptista, L. (2021).
-*Predict Students' Dropout and Academic Success* [Data set].
-UCI Machine Learning Repository. https://doi.org/10.24432/C5MC89 Accessed via [Kaggle](https://www.kaggle.com/datasets/thedevastator/higher-education-predictors-of-student-retention).
-Licensed CC BY 4.0.

----

-*Submitted for Machine Learning Assignment 2 · M.Tech (AIML/DSE) · BITS Pilani WILP*